VladimirWrites/KotlinSample/README.md

 -------

 The app uses [JSONPlaceholder](https://jsonplaceholder.typicode.com) as a REST API.
-Communication with API is done using Retrofit together with RxJava2 Adapter.
+Communication with API is done using Retrofit together with Coroutine Adapter.
-RxJava is used for all network related threading.
+Coroutines are used for all network related threading.
 The presentation layer is based on MVP architectural pattern.

 Contributing